wso2-attic/ballerina-integrator/README.md

 ### Deploying on Kubernetes

-- You can run the services that we developed above, on Kubernetes.
-The Ballerina language offers native support for running a ballerina programs on Kubernetes, with the use of Kubernetes annotations that you can include as part of your service code.
-Also, it will take care of the creation of the Docker images.
-So you don't need to explicitly create Docker images prior to deploying it on Kubernetes.
-Refer to [Ballerina_Kubernetes_Extension](https://github.com/ballerinax/kubernetes) for more details and samples on Kubernetes deployment with Ballerina.
+- If necessary, you can run the developed service on Kubernetes.
+The Ballerina language offers native support to run Ballerina programs on Kubernetes.
+To run a Ballerina program on Kubernetes, you need to add the relevant Kubernetes annotations to your service code.
+> **NOTE**: You do not need to explicitly create Docker images prior to deploying a service on Kubernetes.
+See [Ballerina_Kubernetes_Extension](https://github.com/ballerinax/kubernetes) for more details and samples on Kubernetes deployment with Ballerina.
 You can also find details on using Minikube to deploy Ballerina programs.

-- Let's now see how we can deploy our BFFs on Kubernetes.
-When invoking this service make sure that the other four services (appointment_mgt_service, medical_record_mgt_service, notification_mgt_service, and message_mgt_service) are also up and running.
+Let’s take a look at how to deploy the BFF services on Kubernetes.
+When you invoke this service make sure that the other four services (appointment_mgt_service, medical_record_mgt_service, notification_mgt_service, and message_mgt_service) are also up and running.

-- First we need to import `ballerinax/kubernetes` and use `@kubernetes` annotations as shown below to enable kubernetes deployment for the services we developed above.
+- First you need to import `ballerinax/kubernetes` and use `@kubernetes` annotations as shown below to enable kubernetes deployment for the services you developed above.

-> NOTE: You can use Minikube to try this out locally.
+> **NOTE**: You can use Minikube to try this out locally.

 ##### Skeleton code for mobile_bff_service.bal
 ```ballerina